 percent last year, when hedge funds on average only returned 6

 But following last November's arrest of former SAC portfolio

 manager Mathew Martoma in one of the most lucrative insider

 trading schemes on record, some investors are losing patience.

 That said, many investors, which include high net worth

 individuals and family offices, will not say what they are

 HSBC, which as of September 2012 had an investment

-on whether it was considering redeeming.
+on whether it would remain or was considering redeeming.

 Blackstone Group LP, one of Cohen's largest outside